-Have you said this lately?
+Have you said that lately?
 We feel your pain.
-So, we went on the hunt and found 5 really cool apps to boost your personal productivity and fight some of the most time-sucking areas.
+So we went on the hunt and found 5 really cool apps to boost your personal productivity and fight some of the most time-sucking areas.

 If your email platform is Google, there is a simple fix to the absolutely annoying and endless notifications that yet another email is sitting in your inbox and it’s called Inbox by Gmail.